International Jewish Labor Bund: Affiliated groups

-Bund groups continue to meet in the United Kingdom (Jewish Socialists' Group), France (Centre Medem - Arbeiter Ring and Club laïque de l'Enfance juive, CLEJ), Denmark, Canada, US, Australia (Jewish Labour Bund and S.K.I.F.), Argentina (General Jewish Labour Bund), and Uruguay.
+Bund groups continue to meet in the United Kingdom (Jewish Socialists' Group), France (Centre Medem - Arbeiter Ring and Club laïque de l'enfance juive (CLEJ)), Denmark, Canada, US, Australia (Jewish Labour Bund and S.K.I.F.), Argentina (General Jewish Labour Bund), and Uruguay.
 The Israeli branch (Arbeter-ring in Yisroel - Brith Haavoda) ceased operating in 2019.
+Since 2023, an international effort has been made to re-establish the IJLB and chapters have sprung up in many cities across America and Europe.

 From 1959-1978 the Bund operated a summer youth camp called Camp Hemshekh in the Catskills region of New York State.
 The surviving youth movement of the Bund, S.K.I.F., also ran summer camps in Canada and in Melbourne, Australia.
-Today, S.K.I.F. operates in Melbourne, Australia, and in France since 1963 as the Club laïque de l'Enfance juive, CLEJ (English: Secular Club of Jewish Children).
+Today, S.K.I.F. operates in Melbourne, Australia, and in France since 1963 as the Club laïque de l'enfance juive: Secular Club of Jewish Children).

 Press

 Several publishing houses associated with the International Jewish Labor Bund have been established globally, collectively producing 50 volumes printed in Yiddish.
 In New York, the IJLB issued a monthly Yiddish journal called Undzer Tzayt, alongside the Jewish Labor Bund Bulletin and the Bulletin of the Jewish Youth Movement.
 Additionally, Shloyme Mendelson Farlag operated in Mexico City, while Idbuch was based in Buenos Aires.
 Numerous smaller volumes were also published in various locations worldwide under the auspices of the Bund.

 In 1957, for the sixtieth years of existence of the Bund, the IJLB published a commemorative book in Yiddish and English with photographs, Der Bund In Bilder, 1897–1957.

 A year later, in 1958, the Parisian sector of the Bund published a brochure, Bundishe fraye tribune, which attacked members and ideologies from the World Coordinating Committee.
 The most notable argument was by Ralphal Ryba, who claimed that World Coordinating Committee was empty rhetoric and never followed through on its commitments to its people and local Bundist organizations.
 He also came after Bundist printing groups in New York for overprinting Bundist history books instead of printing political leaflets.